 Not as well known or documented as other heritage playgrounds such as the celebrated mosaic dragon playgrounds, old school animal playgrounds were more once prevalent in neighbourhoods around Singapore during the 1970s and 1980s.

-Today, the old school animals at Toa Payoh Lorong 7 are the only precious remaining examples of this type of structures that we are aware of in Singapore.
+Today, the old school animals at Toa Payoh Lorong 7, in front of Block 2, are the only precious remaining examples of this type of structures that we are aware of in Singapore.

 While some modern playgrounds claim the title of being play sculptures, these old school animals WERE the original play sculptures.

 At Toa Payoh Lorong 7 Park, there are eight of these concrete play sculptures in total – two red horses, two blue anteaters and three green ducks.
-The octet is completed by a red structure with twisting vines creating a hollow trunk.
+The octet of sculptures is rounded off with a red structure with twisting vines that create a hollow trunk.

 The blue anteater has a unique design.
 Standing on four legs, the short sculpture has a flattened top that runs from its snout to its tail.